Call our helpline for support or information

 We're Here for Everyone

 Safe Passage advocates work towards safety, healing, and justice for our entire community.
 We are here for everyone who has experienced domestic violence or relationship abuse.

 We know that domestic violence happens to people of all genders and sexual orientations.
-We are committed to the inclusion of LBGTQ+ people in all aspects of our services.
-Our shelter is open to people of all genders, as are our support groups and individual counseling.
+We are committed to the inclusion of LGBTQ+ people in all aspects of our services.
+Our support groups and individual counseling are open to people of all genders.

 Se Habla Español.
 Safe Passage ofrece sus servicios en Inglés y Español, en nuestra oficina de Northampton y en localidades en nuestra comunidad.